 The goods, if you got them

-A project manager is expected to have learned many lessons from serving in the role of project architect—chief among them, an understanding about what makes a project successful.
+A project manager is expected to have learned many lessons from serving in the role of project architect and/or an interior designer—chief among them, an understanding about what makes a project successful.
 A project manager synthesizes the knowledge gained from these viewpoints into a perspective that sees the project from all sides.
 It’s this perspective that allows the project manager the authority to oversee the entire operation of the project, day by day.
 We also expect this experience has encouraged a cultivation of people skills: how to communicate with not just your own team, but outside consultants, construction managers, and last but not least, the client.

 A day in the life

 A project manager’s responsibilities vary throughout the day and on each project.
 They vary by phase of the project, too, but generally they include things like: